Felix-Heuer/hunt_for_carol/overview.md

 * Antwort darauf, glad that the Leak got contained by expanding into media ;-) Expensive move.
 * Anderer Email-Verauf: Did anyone hear from Carol?

+We still have a lot on our to do list:
+    * turn off debugging interface for signing messages, it's open to the outside, maybe switch to a signature scheme without homomorphic properties
+    * remove padding checker, why do we still need it?

+Anyways, has anyone heard back from Carol?

 ## But where is Carol and what happened to her?!
 * Waschbär: I just realised: Carol disappeared right after you solved our last crypt challenge.
 I can't figure out how but all of this has to be related...